 If I could choose one woman's fashion style to emulate for the rest of my life it would be Audrey Hepburn.
 I am attracted to her simple yet classic style that seems to be timeless.
 I am not one to spend a lot of time thinking about my beauty routine or what I wear, so staying classic makes my life easy.

-In reality I know very little about Ms. Hepburn so when I saw the cover of the May issue of Vanity Fair in the airport on the way to New York last week I had to pick it up.
-There was an piece on Audrey’s life in Rome and I was intrigued.
+In reality, I know very little about Ms. Hepburn so when I saw the cover of the May issue of Vanity Fair in the airport on the way to New York last week I had to pick it up.
+There was a piece on Audrey's life in Rome and I was intrigued.

 It is no secret I am having a love affair with Paris, but I am also extremely fond of Rome.
 I have been there four times, each time for just a few days which is exactly enough time to stay in love!

 The Italians like the French approach life in a similar fashion, love of life and good food, but the Italians are far more happier in the process than the French (in my opinion at least!).

 Rome was my favorite part of Eat Pray Love which still remains a favorite [book] of mine.
 Sure she got the guy while in Bali, but she first connected with finding her happiness and enjoying life in Rome.

 With Mr. Misadventures we never had a plan when we went to Rome and I think that is what made it so magical.
 We just wandered and became part of the fabric untethered and unbothered.

 Apparently, that was what Rome offered Audrey Hepburn as well.